edrudmadalan/WD-ClothingCompany/readme.md

 Guiding Question:
 - What is the project
-      The project is to design and build a website for a local clothing company that collaborates with local artists to promote and sell locally made streetwear.
-The website will serve as a platform for showcasing the clothing collections, highlighting the artists' contributions, and facilitating online sales.
+    -The project is a responsive website created entirely using Tailwind CSS to represent the local brand, Charlotte Folk.
+The website aims to embody the brand's identity through clean design, bold typography, and subtle animations, while maintaining a visually cohesive aesthetic.
+It will serve as a digital space to showcase the brand’s offerings, share its story, and foster a stronger connection with its audience.

 - Whats the purpose
     -Promote Local Talent: Provide visibility to local artists and their contributions to the clothing designs.